Isaiah 53: Pesikta of Rav Kahana

 The Pesikta of Rav Kahana includes extended interpretations of the one who brings "good news" in Isaiah 52:7.
-Various interpretations are given, including Isaiah himself and the returned exiles of Israel in the era of redemption (Supplement 5.1-2).
+Various interpretations are given, including Isaiah himself and the returned exiles of Israel in the era of redemption (Supplement 5.1–2).
 The verse is also interpreted of king Messiah in two places (Piska 5.9, Supplement 5.4).
 In Piska 5.9, Rabbi Johanan interprets as follows:

 And the voice of the turtle (twr) is heard in our land (Song 2:12), words which mean, according to R. Johanan, that the voice of the king Messiah, the voice of the one who will lead us with great care through the final turnings (tyyr) of our journey is heard in the land: “How beautiful upon the mountains are the feet of the messenger of good tidings” (Isa.
 52:7).

-To the extent that the Midrash understood Isaiah 52:7 to connect with Isaiah 53, these interpretations of the former may have bearing on the latter.

 In Piska 19.5, Rabbi Abbahu cites Isaiah 53:10 as evidence for why a sick person who sees a seminal emission should be encouraged that his health is improving.